oliverlj/RealEstateScraper/README.md

-# ParseImmo
+# What does it do ?

-This small java program scrapes all French cities' real estate infos and local infos from the website _MeilleursAgents.com_
+This Java program scrapes all French cities' (there are about 35 000) real estate and local infos from the website _MeilleursAgents.com_
+It saves them in Java Object format and then formats them in a usable way and outputs them in .CSV format.

 ## How-to
 ### Import in Excel